 4. Click the Create Application button to start a new Permit Application.
 The Permit Editor window will pop up.

 5. Navigate through the tabs of the Permit Editor window to enter the relevant information.
 Full details on each tab are included below.

 Things to know before you begin:

-- Required fields are outlined in red, optional fields are outlined in black.
+- Required fields are outlined in red.

 - You cannot save partially completed Permit information.